oylsister/SM-GunMenu/README.md

 - Allowing Customize more than 1 command for menu.
 - Maximum Purchase for each weapon.
 - Multi Price on Second Purchase for each weapon.
-- Cooldown purchase for each weapon.
+- Cooldown purchase for each weapon or Global cooldown for all weapon (NEW)
+- Toggleable for free purchase on spawn (NEW)
+- By Pass mode for completely ignore Restriction, Purchase Count, Price and Purchase Cooldown (NEW)

 ## Convar
 ```